-I know that I am not overeating, yet there is this weird little trigger that sends a bit of fear through my mind when I start thinking about the amount of calories I’m consuming.
-I start worrying that one little tiny calorie over the “recommended” amount will tip me over the scales to overweight – even though I’m well-within the “normal” weight ranges.
+I know that I am not overeating, yet there is this weird little trigger that sends a bit of fear through my mind when I start thinking about the number of calories I’m consuming.
+I start worrying that one little tiny calorie over the “recommended” amount will tip me over the scales to overweight – even though I’m well within the “normal” weight range.

 And that’s how I find myself in a situation like today.
 I realised that I didn’t bring enough food with me for lunch so I went to the school’s little shop to get a granola bar.
-I then looked at the back of each bar to see what the calorie count was and chose the one with three less calories over the one that I really wanted.
+I then looked at the back of each bar to see what the calorie count was and chose the one with three fewer calories over the one that I really wanted.
 (Three calories?
-Come on, Frances—that’s just silly!)
+Come on, Frances, that’s just silly!)

 As for lessons I’ll take away from counting calories over Lent, it’s hard to say what the lasting ones will be.
 I hope that it only makes me more aware of my daily intake, and not that it makes me paranoid about calories on a long-term basis.
 I have enough obsessive-compulsive tendencies to deal with, I don’t need to add eating disorders to my list**!

-* Calorie counts are only ever estimates, though a recent study showed that some foods could be miscalculated by 50% (though most inaccuracies are far less than that), and that the caloric value of foods can change by the way its prepared or even eaten.
+* Calorie counts are only ever estimated, although a recent study showed that some foods could be miscalculated by 50% (although most inaccuracies are far less than that) and that the caloric value of foods can change by the way it’s prepared or even eaten.
 [More information here.]

 ** Most professionals do not believe that eating disorders are on the OCD spectrum, however, there are many parallels and often people will suffer from both.
 [More information here.]